FOXO4-DRI

 Safety Profile

-The D-retro-inverso design confers strong resistance to enzymatic degradation, which means the peptide persists longer in the body than a standard L-amino acid peptide.
-Long-term consequences of this stability in human tissue are unknown.
+The D-retro-inverso design makes the peptide resistant to enzymatic degradation, so it persists longer in the body than a standard L-amino acid peptide.
+The long-term consequences of that stability in human tissue are unknown.
+A related next-generation peptide, ES2, reported reduced liver senescent cells in older mice with minimal toxicity, but that finding is also animal-only.

 Contraindications

-- Active wound healing (senescent cells play transient beneficial roles in tissue repair)
+- Active wound healing or recent surgery (transient senescent cells contribute to tissue repair)

-- Known TP53 pathway disorders such as Li-Fraumeni syndrome (unpredictable response to p53 liberation)
+- Known TP53 pathway disorders such as Li-Fraumeni syndrome (response to p53 liberation is unpredictable)

-- Immunocompromised individuals (clearance of apoptotic cell debris requires functional macrophage activity)
+- Significant immune compromise (clearing apoptotic cell debris depends on functional macrophage activity)

-- Children and adolescents (senescence plays roles in normal growth and development)
+- Children and adolescents (senescence participates in normal growth and development)

 Compare with Similar Peptides